 If it’s in a spring diurnal process—a melt/freeze process—that means I’m going to need crampons on the way up and I can ski it on the way down because it’s corn.
 But now we start to get into the equipment I’m selecting after finding out the terrain component, the weather component.
 Now I can dress, layer, and protect myself adequately with ski crampons—do I need those instead of boot crampons?
 Do I need both?

 On Gear Selection

 I have to be prepared for temperature fluctuations in my quiver to apply the equipment to the snow conditions.

-The really important items to me are the things I would add to my quiver that I wouldn’t necessarily have in the dead middle of winter: skin wax, ski crampons, boot crampons, a piolet (a.k.a. ice ax), then I could carry a Shaxe— one of BCA’s shovel axes, a technical one if I was booting up a couloir and had boot crampons or if I just needed an axe.
+The really important items to me are the things I would add to my quiver that I wouldn’t necessarily have in the dead middle of winter: ski crampons, boot crampons, and a piolet (a.k.a. ice ax).
+I carry a Shaxe Tech or a Shaxe Speed — BCA’s two shovel axes, which give me technical support if I am booting up a couloir and have boot crampons or if I just need an axe.
 I would just turn my shovel into an axe on the way up and then on the way down, I’d put my axe away and put it into shovel mode so that I’d have it ready for any avalanche problems that might arise.